blackfireio/documentation/integrations/git/gitlab.rst

 * :ref:`Generate profiles and aggregate them in a build <php-sdk-builds>`;

-* :ref:`Send the build result to Gitlab as a commit status
+* :ref:`Send the build result to GitLab as a commit status
   <php-sdk-commit-status>`.

-Setting up the Gitlab Notification Channel
+Setting up the GitLab Notification Channel
 ------------------------------------------

-Anytime a build report is available, the :doc:`Gitlab notification channel
+Anytime a build report is available, the :doc:`GitLab notification channel
 </builds-cookbooks/notification-channels>` updates the commit status on the
 corresponding Merge Request.